microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 }
 ```

-These global properties can exist in the root json object.
+These global properties should exist in the root json object.

 ## Key Bindings